 I first became interested in the concept of mindfulness when it was brought up in yoga class.
-I kept hearing about it on podcasts and coming across it in articles.
-It piqued my interest.
+I kept hearing about it on podcasts and articles.
 Turns out I was already using some of the techniques, but it wasn’t until I became aware of the variety and benefits that I learned to be intentional in practicing mindfulness.

 Mindfulness is like free therapy.
 It’s something you can access whenever, wherever, however you want.
 It’s a regular reminder to keep calm.

 In the busyness of life, it’s hard to take some time to be still.